bruprescott/CTDizzle/Documentation/Resources.md

-This will be updated as new resources are discovered.
+This page will continue to be updated as new resources are discovered.

 ### Datasheets and Part Documentation